 Your total premium is made up of the risk-based premium, less any discounts that apply, plus any applicable government taxes and charges.
-Our receipt will always show the premium you paid us.

 When we offer to renew your Policy, the premium we offer is likely to be different to what you paid last time, even if your personal circumstances haven't changed.
 This is because the effects of some or all of the pricing factors that we take into account are likely to have changed.
 Changes to government taxes and charges can also impact your renewal premium.